 - Glasses does seem to work as well as they used to

 - Increased need for light to read

-As stated getting cataracts is a natural and develops as we age.
+As stated by a cataract specialist, getting cataracts is a natural occurrence and develops as we age.
 But other risk factors have been shown to cause cataracts to develop faster, requiring cataract surgery sooner, including but not limited to: